 Ron Kings Hot Six

-There will also be activities taking place on the hill, come and try archery and clay pigeon shooting!
+There will also be activities taking place, come and try archery on the hill!

 These packs of hounds have been carefully bred over hundreds of years to hunt their specific quarry, whether it was Fox, Deer, Hare or Mink.
 Their breeding can be traced through the hunt record books back over generations.